One Big Beautiful Bill Act - Changes to Financial Aid

 Introduction of a Lifetime Loan Limit

 • The new lifetime loan limit of $257,500 includes all loans borrowed across all Federal Direct Loan Programs (excluding Federal Direct Parent PLUS loans borrowed by parents on their student’s behalf) and will include loans borrowed from undergraduate, graduate and professional degree enrollment combined.
-The lifetime limit will include all loans borrowed regardless of amounts that may have been repaid, forgiven, cancelled or discharged.
+The lifetime limit will include all loans borrowed regardless of amounts that may have been repaid, forgiven, canceled or discharged.

 Students planning to enroll in subsequent degree programs should start budgeting now since there is no way to expand lifetime eligibility by repaying your loans.